 Hand problems can range from mild pain in the palm or fingers, to numbness of one, two, or all fingers, and sometimes also loss of strength.
 This condition is caused by pressure on the ulnar nerve and is even known as cyclists’ palsy or ulnar palsy.
 It is an extremely common problem for ultracyclists, and can cause problems during a race and severe cases (which are not uncommon) take months to return to normal.

 Neck, shoulder, and back aches are also quite common and are affected by the position of the handlebars.
-A mildly aching neck is not a big problem but in some cases, neck pain suddenly develops into a far more debilitating condition called Shermer’s Neck in which the neck muscles completely fail to support the weight of the head.
-The condition is named after a racer in the early years of the Race Across AMerica (RAAM).
+A mildly aching neck is not a big problem but in some cases, neck pain suddenly develops into a far more debilitating condition called Shermer’s Neck in which the neck muscles completely fail to support the weight of the head (the condition is named after a racer in the early years of the Race Across AMerica (RAAM)).

 The only known cure for Shermer’s Neck is to stop riding for at least a couple of days.
 Several people have fabricated devices that support their head, often using tape to attach some form of pole or stick to the head and torso, or using something that goes around the neck like a neck brace.
-It can be dangerous to continue riding with such a condition due to having a reduced angle of vision.
+It is dangerous to continue riding with such a condition due to having a reduced angle of vision.
 If you have a history of neck problems, then see this article at ultracycling.com for a preventative massage regime that may be started several months before the event.

 Having a handlebar position that is not too aggressive and using multiple positions can both help to avoid these nerve problems from arising or from becoming severe.